Mercedes-Benz W194: 1952 World Sportscar "Championship" season

-These successes, especially those on the high speed open road races, were rather surprising as the M194 engine was fitted only with carburetors (triple 2-barrel Solex), producing 175 hp, which was not only less than the competing cars by Ferrari and Jaguar, but also less than the fuel-injected 300 SL road car developed from it and introduced two years later 1954.
+These successes, especially those on the high speed open road races, were rather surprising as the M194 engine was fitted only with carburetors (triple 2-barrel Solex), producing 175 hp, which was not only less than the competing cars by Ferrari and Jaguar, but also far less than, only two years later in 1954, the fuel-injected W198 300 SL road car developed from it.
 Low weight and low aerodynamic drag made the W194 fast enough to be competitive in endurance races.